spikeydee/splitsies/README.md

 I didn't get to updating the case yet for this design because I wasn't able to follow through with finishing the keyboard yet as mentioned above.
 I uploaded the KiCad files for the original V3 and not the one adjusted for the indonesian place's parameters.

 ## Additional Remarks + Future Plans
+(v2 nice!nano next to v3)

 While we're on the subject of wireless: Later on I tried again but on the V2 using a nice!nano, but I wasn't able to get it working using ZMK, since at that time they didn't have that much documentation for custom diodeless keyboard support + I wasn't technically savvy enough to figure it out on my own :\ + wiring and soldering batteries scared the heck out of me too back then HAHA.

-I'm hoping I could get the V2 with the nice!nano and the V3 working some time in the future, and designing + printing a nice machined metal/aluminum case for it too.
+I'm hoping I could get the V2 with the nice!nano and the V3 working some time in the future, remaking my 3d printed old case design,and designing + printing a nice machined metal/aluminum case for it too.